myhomeiot/DahuaVTO/README.md

 # Installation:

+The easiest way to install the integration is with [HACS](https://hacs.xyz/).
+First install [HACS](https://hacs.xyz/) if you don't have it yet.
+After installation you can find this integration in the HACS store under integrations.

-Copy the `dahua_vto` folder and all of its contents into your Home Assistant's custom_components folder.
+Alternatively, you can install it manually.
+Just copy the `dahua_vto` folder and all of its contents into your Home Assistant's custom_components folder.
 This is often located inside of your /config folder.
 If you are running Hass.io, use SAMBA to copy the folder over.
 If you are running Home Assistant Supervised, the custom_components folder might be located at /usr/share/hassio/homeassistant.
 It is possible that your custom_components folder does not exist.
 If that is the case, create the folder in the proper location, and then copy the `dahua_vto` folder and all of its contents inside the newly created custom_components folder.

-Alternatively, you can install localtuya through HACS by adding this repository.
+The disadvantage of a manual installation is that you won't be notified about updates.

 # Configuration Examples